sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-12-02T16:26:42.000Z**
+**2023-12-03T12:26:23.000Z**

 \#LoadsheddingUpdate

-Saturday, 02 December 2023: Stage 4 loadshedding will be implemented at 20:00 tonight until 05:00 on Monday, in order to replenish the dam levels at the pumped storage power stations in preparation for the week ahead.
-Eskom will continue to monitor the power…
+Sunday, 03 December 2023: In order to manage emergency reserves, Stage 4 loadshedding will remain in force until 05:00 on Monday.
+Thereafter, Stage 3 loadshedding will be implemented from 05:00 until 16:00, followed by Stage 4 loadshedding until 05:00 on…